 December 2016 – 2017: AxisLab’s Baseline space under the Argyle CTA stop in Uptown.

 2018 “3 Days, 42 Miles Chicago to Gary Walk” (Images to come!)
 Durational performance with artist Regin Igloria to highlight the traffic of people from the Midwest to the Gary Airport Deportation Hub.
 Thanks to: Bikes ‘N Roses, Hyde Park Art Center, and Steel City Academy in Gary, IN, where students from Sam Love’s Art and Politics class took charge of the Podium.
 Steel City has since hosted further speak-outs and workshops around political speech.

 Contact us if you’d like to invite the Speakers’ Podium to your venue.

-Models shown: two paper models 9in x 5in x 2in each
+Models: Paper and wire 9in x 5in x 2in each